Since its induction in 2013, the Internship Program at Ibaraki Christian has hosted over 60 interns.

 Let me start off by saying that interning at Ibaraki Christian University is an amazing experience.
 The English Department staff are helpful, and the workers in the Center for International Understanding are kind to the point where it’s unbelievable.
 I can say from firsthand experience that even if you are far away from home, people in this school will make you a second one in Japan – if you make the effort to communicate with others.

 When working as an intern, your main responsibility is the slot of time called “Chat Hour”.
 Chat Hour is the time when interns implement planned activities to help students communicate in English.
 Some mornings, when I’d come into the office and during prep hours, I would turn on the computer and look for ideas on websites like Dave’s ESL Café, or use some of the activity books in the office to prep for the upcoming periods.
 I wanted to keep students interested while communicating in English.
-If you ask Pat or Jen (the intern coordinators), they can help you come up with plenty of ideas.
+If you ask the intern coordinators, they can help you come up with plenty of ideas.
 They are both extremely helpful for advice on whether or not your activities will be effective.
 When working during Chat Hour, it’s important to keep as many students engaged as you can.
 There is a tendency for interns to pay the most attention to the students who have a higher level or interest in the English language, but it’s also essential engage the students who aren’t as outgoing.
 Sharing interesting media or playing drama games are good ways to catch students’ attention, and a surefire method to demonstrate unique expressions which cannot be translated into Japanese easily.

 If you are interested in learning Japanese, IC is a great place to meet people who can assist you with the language outside of school.
 I have been studying Japanese for three years and I can say that I still don’t know very much.
 However, by engaging with students and teachers you can learn about many concepts that aren’t covered in textbooks or classes.
-I suggest you chat with Professor Yoshiba about grammatical concepts, and if you want to gain cultural insight, get involved with the sports clubs or hang out with the students on the weekends.
+I suggest you chat with some professors about grammatical concepts, and if you want to gain cultural insight, get involved with the sports clubs or hang out with the students on the weekends.

 Being a Teaching Assistant is another duty interns are responsible for.
 When helping professors in their classrooms, the purpose of an intern is often delivering cultural insight as to how communication, traditions, and behaviors differ between Japan and other countries.
 Interns can also help professors out by monitoring the students and offering help when they are struggling.
 In the beginning, students won’t ask for your help directly, so it’s really important that you pay attention to what they’re writing and the rate of their progress throughout an assignment.